simonehagey/orbdot/docs/source/model_fitting.rst

         The statistical information related to the model fit. sys : dict
         System parameters of the planetary system.
-    star_name : str
-        The name of the star hosting the planet. planet_name : str
-        The name of the planet being analyzed. save_dir : str
+    save_dir : str
         The directory where analysis results are saved. model : str